Tejen1710/Final-Project/reflection.md

-# Module 14 Reflection - Complete BREAD Operations with Authentication
+# Final Project Reflection - Complete BREAD Operations with Authentication

 ## Project Overview
-Module 14 built upon Module 13's JWT authentication foundation to implement complete BREAD (Browse, Read, Edit, Add, Delete) functionality for calculations.
-This module focused on securing all calculation endpoints with JWT authentication, creating a comprehensive front-end interface for managing calculations, implementing user-specific data isolation, and writing extensive Playwright E2E tests to verify all BREAD operations work correctly with both positive and negative scenarios.
+This project built upon JWT authentication foundation to implement complete BREAD (Browse, Read, Edit, Add, Delete) functionality for calculations.
+The project focused on securing all calculation endpoints with JWT authentication, creating a comprehensive front-end interface for managing calculations, implementing user-specific data isolation, and writing extensive Playwright E2E tests to verify all BREAD operations work correctly with both positive and negative scenarios.

-## Module 14 Specific Accomplishments
+## Project Accomplishments

 ### 1. Authenticated BREAD Endpoints Implementation
 **What Was Implemented:**